NoneShen/Poly-document/new_chain/relay_chain/relay_chain_development.md

 ## 1. Requirements

-Before developing poly chain, you have to be prepared with the listed three **prerequisites**.
+Before developing Poly chain, you have to be prepared with the listed three **prerequisites**.

-### 1.1 Support light client verification
+### 1.1 Light client verification

 The block header must contain the following information：
 - Hash of the previous block header